masterdev0218/meen-stack-articles/README.md

 ## :cool: Features

 * In dev - Front and backends are run with one command
-* TO DO: backend code separates Express controller functions from routes
+* backend code separates Express controller functions from routes
 * TO DO: Updating a note will automatically update the date so it goes to the front of the (date-sorted) notes list

 ## :clipboard: Status & To-Do List